Jamdesk Documentation logo

 Docs Search API

-Search your Jamdesk documentation programmatically with the Docs Search API.
-Power support chatbots, Slack bots, custom search, and AI agents with accurate, up-to-date answers from your docs.
+Search your Jamdesk docs programmatically.
+Power chatbots, Slack bots, custom search, and AI agents with up-to-date answers.

 Use Cases